folio-org/stripes-components/lib/MessageBanner/readme.md

 You can further improve the screen reader experience by adding a more specific dismiss button aria-label.
 For this purpose you can use the `dismissButtonAriaLabel`-prop to change the message that will be read out load.
 This label defaults to `"Hide message"`.

-## Dismissible
+## Dismissable
-Setting the `dismissble`-prop enables the option for the user to hide the `<MessageBanner>`.
+Setting the `dismissable`-prop enables the option for the user to hide the `<MessageBanner>`.
 It is also possible to control the visibility externally by using the `show`-prop.
 See an example below this section.

 ```js
 <MessageBanner dismissable>